Doom 64

 - 50 % negative mentions

 Overall, the game's stability is generally praised, with many users reporting smooth performance on various platforms, including the Steam Deck and modern hardware.
-However, some players have encountered occasional visual glitches and technical issues, such as crashes when alt-tabbing, which can detract from the experience.
-Despite these minor setbacks, the game is largely considered well-optimized and bug-free, especially for a title based on an older engine.
+However, some players have encountered occasional visual glitches and technical issues, such as crashes when alt-tabbing, which detracts from the experience for a few.
+Despite these minor setbacks, the game is largely considered well-ported and bug-free, especially compared to its original version.

 “Another revamping of an old Doom engine game by Nightdive Studios that remains faithful and bug-free.”